reaver-flomesh/fsm-docs/content/en/guides/troubleshooting/uninstall.md

 ---
 title: "Uninstall"
 description: "Troubleshooting FSM uninstall"
-aliases: ["/docs/troubleshooting/uninstall"]
 type: docs
 weight: 20
 ---

-If for any reason, `fsm uninstall mesh` (as documented in the [uninstall guide](/guides/uninstall/)) fails, you may manually delete FSM resources as detailed below.
+If for any reason, `fsm uninstall mesh` (as documented in the [uninstall guide](/guides/operating/uninstall/)) fails, you may manually delete FSM resources as detailed below.

 Set environment variables for your mesh:
 ```console